 Two weeks ago, I experienced a very bad Monday.
 I had my purse stolen on my lunch break, which led to a panic attack (in public and the office, no less).
 This was followed by the onset of a migraine and sickness, which in turn triggered my ongoing flare up.
 Ironically, I’d told myself on my walk to work that morning that it was going to be a great week.
 A couple of days later, still slightly in the grip of a migraine hangover, I went for a walk by the river.

 I’m writing this from bed as I recover from a flare up of coeliac symptoms.
-It started last week and since then I’ve experienced blurred vision, migraines, sickness, gastritis if I dare to eat more than a handful of food at a time, tingling nerves, shaking, swollen legs and joint pain that has made walking difficult.
-I’ve spent most of the past few days lying in a silent, dark room trying to sleep.
+It started last week and since then I’ve experienced blurred vision, migraines, sickness and joint pain that has made walking difficult.
+I’ve spent most of the past few days lying in a dark, silent room trying to sleep.
 I feel fortunate that my life isn’t like this constantly (I last experienced this combination in March), but it can be overwhelming – especially when I want to feel like a normal 22 year old.

 ‘Worrying about our bodies is a trap.
 It’s a great, big, ugly trick that keeps girls quiet and under-confident.
 It is used to keep them occupied and small and it stops them from being and doing whatever they want to be and do.’